Notes on Python Error Handling

 ...

 An exception doesn't have to be explicitly raised by the current thread.
-The thread could be thrown by a KeyboardInterrupt or some other IO interrupt.
-This raises the question of what operations in python are atomic and robust to interrupts.
+The exception could be thrown by a KeyboardInterrupt or some other IO interrupt.
+This raises the question of what operations in Python are atomic and robust to interrupts.
 For example, if you are manipulating a database you don't want a keyboard interrupt to cause the database to enter an invalid state.

-If you want to have code that resumes after a keyboard interrupt, a better way is to use a signal handler:
+If you want to have code that resumes after a keyboard interrupt, or some other OS signal, a better way is to use a signal handler:

 (3)